A big thanks to our sponsors for coming on board to support our 2016 event.

 This northwest Red Ale has a strong malt backbone with a slight hint of roast and caramel flavours.
 Galena hops provide a moderate bitterness with a combination of Falconer’s Flight and Centennial hops give a strong hoppy finish.
 Remember your soldiers and veterans.
 This tribute beer remembers the sacrifice with 10% of proceeds going to a different military charity every month.

 Tail Slap IPA

 The beaver opened up Canada to the world and took it on the chin as trappers and traders almost drove the species to extinction.
-But the beaver didn't get mad.
-It got angry and then it got even, gnawing its way back into our hearts, rebuilding the Canadian wilderness one dam at a time.
-Our Angry Beaver India Pale Ale (IPA) is the liquid embodiment of that quintessential fighting spirit.
-With a schwak-load of bittering hops, a solid malt backbone, and a tart citrus aroma it is perfectly suited for the disenfranchised!
-Food pairing with fried appetizers, fish, spicy dishes and chocolate.
-Year-round availability.
-IBU 81, ABV 6%
+Then it got even, gnawing its way back into our hearts, rebuilding the Canadian wilderness one dam at a time.
+With a schwak-load of bittering hops, a solid malt backbone, and a tart citrus aroma it is perfectly suited for the disenfranchised.

 ▼ WHEELHOUSE BREWING

 We are a little brewery at the end of the road on the left side of British Columbia.
 Adding to the enjoyment of food and culture in the North Pacific by providing locally produced quality microbrewed beers in Prince Rupert.

 Kazu Maru IPA

 IBU 75, ABV 6.8%